dnanexus/dxWDL/doc/IR.md

 A scatter loops over a collection, which may be a complex expression.
 To implement scatters, we use an applet that launches sub-jobs, and leaves links to their results.
-The applet represents overhead, that we would like to reduce.

 Examine the workflow snippet below.

 ```
 scatter (k in [1,2,3]) {
     call lib.Inc as inc3 {input: i=k}